10/08/2006

 The rack is gathered just like any other striking mechanism but seems to have the function of limiting going spring rewinding to a fixed maximum.

-I have been adjusting the rate since the clock was running very slow when it was purchased.
+I have been repeatedly adjusting the rate since the clock was running very slow when it was purchased.
 Increasing the rate was easily achieved by raising the clip on the bottom of the torsion suspension strip. (by turning the large knurled screw head at the very bottom of the movement with your fingertips) This effectively shortens the free length of the torsion suspension spring.
 Thus speeding up the vibration of the torsion pendulum.

 Only small adjustments should be made each time to the large screw head.
 The hands should also be set to the correct time whenever an adjustment is made to the rating screw.
 Over-adjusting the screw will make the timekeeping see-saw by as much as an hour per day.
 It is better to creep up on accurate timekeeping by making small adjustments then waiting for a day to see how the timekeeping has changed.